-- A. Directing growth by encouraging concentrations of new residential, nonresidential and mixed-use developments in areas that currently are or that can be conveniently served by roads, utilities, schools and other facilities. - B. Directing large-scale or intensive development to areas with adequate infrastructure. - C. Broadening housing opportunities in the Town of Rochester to provide housing for all populations including young families, senior citizens, working families and households, single adults and others. - D. Offering incentives to encourage better site design and use of energy efficient principles in new development projects. - E. Protecting historic resources. - F. Protecting the quantity and quality of the water supply by strengthening measures to prevent groundwater contamination, assuring protection of surface waters, preserving wetlands and encouraging the provision of sewage collection and treatment to hamlets. - G. Protecting important natural resources identified in the Town's Natural Resources Inventory. - H. Minimizing disturbance to wildlife and vegetation from the effects of new development. - I. Regulating flood plain development. - J. Providing for continued commercial and industrial growth. - K. Allowing for home-based occupations. - L. Preserving productive farmlands as a viable industry resource and means for maintaining open space. - M. Encouraging agri-tourism activities by farms and otherwise promoting and developing agriculture. - N. Protecting the Catskills and the Shawangunk Ridge by limiting clearing and intensity of use so as to maintain existing character.
+- A. Directing growth by encouraging concentrations of new residential, nonresidential, and mixed-use developments in areas that currently are or that can be conveniently served by roads, utilities, schools, and other facilities- - B. Directing large-scale or intensive development to areas with adequate infrastructure. - C. Broadening housing opportunities in the Town of Rochester to provide housing for all populations including young families, senior citizens, working families and households, single adults, and others.

-- O. Creating guidelines for new development and its landscaping that maintain a high-quality built environment while preserving and using natural beauty wherever possible. - P. Recognizing historical neighborhoods and preserving small-scale mixed use development patterns in these areas. - Q. Preventing intrusion of incompatible uses in residential areas so as to ensure privacy for residents and their freedom from nuisances. - R. Ensuring signage in Town is both attractive and functional. - S. Reducing traffic congestion and improve the safety of the roads in the Town. - T. Requiring adequate setbacks and off-street parking for both residential and nonresidential uses. - U. Encouraging alternatives to strip commercial development, by encouraging new development in hamlet areas and/or concentrated nodes that minimize the road frontage and curb cuts required. - V. Ensuring new construction provides adequate access for emergency services. - W. Encouraging the use of conservation subdivision, planned unit development, transfers of development rights and other flexible techniques for simultaneously preserving open spaces. protecting natural resources and accommodating new development. - X. Protecting the community against unsightly, obtrusive and noisy land uses and operations. - Y. Providing public access to trails and other recreational resources.
+- D. Offering incentives to encourage better site design and use of energy efficient principles in new development projects. - E. Protecting historic resources. - F. Protecting the quantity and quality of the water supply by strengthening measures to prevent groundwater contamination, assuring protection of surface waters, preserving wetlands and wildlife habitats, and encouraging the provision of sewage collection, maintenance, and treatment within the hamlets. - G. Protecting important natural resources identified in the Town's Natural Resources Inventory. - H. Minimizing disturbance to wildlife and vegetation from the effects of new development. - I. Regulating floodplain development. - J. Providing for continued commercial and industrial growth. - K. Allowing for home-based occupations. - L. Preserve productive farmlands as a viable industry resource and means for maintaining open space. - M. Encouraging agri-tourism activities by farms and otherwise promoting and developing agriculture. - N. Protecting the Catskills and the Shawangunk Ridge by limiting clearing and intensity of use to maintain existing character and native species habitats. - 0.
+Creating guidelines for new development and its landscaping that maintain a high-quality built environment while preserving and using natural beauty wherever possible. - P. Recognizing historical neighborhoods and preserving small-scale mixed-use development patterns in these areas. - Q. Preventing intrusion of incompatible uses in residential areas to ensure privacy and safety_for residents and their freedom from nuisances. - R. Ensuring signage in Town is both attractive and functional. - S. Reducing traffic congestion and improving the safety of the roads in the Town.

-Article 2
+- T. Requiring adequate setbacks and off-street parking for both residential and nonresidential uses. - U. Encouraging alternatives to strip commercial development, by encouraging new development in hamlet areas and/or concentrated nodes that minimize the road frontage and curb cuts required. - V. Ensuring new construction provides adequate access for emergency services. - W. Encouraging the use of conservation subdivision, planned unit development, transfers of development rights and other flexible techniques for simultaneously preserving open spaces, protecting natural resources, and accommodating new development. - X. Protecting the community against unsightly, obtrusive, and noisy land uses and operations, and encouraging commercial uses to be located in particular zones designated for such uses - Y. Providing public access to trails and other recreational resources.

-Definitions
+Article II Definitions

-§ 140-3 Word Usage.
+§140-3 Word usage.